310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 But, well, it’s also good to be in the company of an old friend from the Five Eccentrics, yes?

-It seems that Kanata is in this aquarium… If that’s true, then it would have been nice to invite Shu and Natsume-kun over as well.
+It seems that Kanata is in this aquarium… If that’s true, then it would have been nice to invite Shu and Natsume-kun over, as well.
 We could have gathered as the Five Eccentrics for the first time in a long while.

 Let us have our long awaited reunion!
 Let us enjoy the *Amazing* sensation brought by the unexpected child marrying and having children~♪
 {% endbubble %}

 {% bubble Rei %}
-Those two children have finally been participating in DreamFes, so they are probably busy.
+Those two have finally been participating in DreamFes, so they are likely busy.

 Also, if we were to join arms again as the Five Eccentrics, then there would surely be too much commotion.